evgenyneu/trigonometric_identities_latex/README.md

-# Trigonometric identities
+# Basic trigonometric identities

-This is a LaTeX document containing trigonometric identities that can be useful for a high school or a university student.
+This is a LaTeX document containing basic trigonometric identities that can be useful for a student.

 ## Feedback is welcome